OpenACE: An Open Benchmark for Evaluating Audio Coding Performance: Experiments

 To evaluate the subjective quality of the different coding methods, we conduct an ITU-R BS.1534 MUSHRA test \cite{BS_1534_3}.
 We used low- (3500 Hz) and mid-quality (7000 Hz) anchors generated using a type-1 Chebyshev filter.
 We truncated listening stimuli to the first 6 seconds.

-Fourteen assessors conducted the MUSHRA test through an online platform\footnote{\url{https://senselabonline.com/}} using the headphones.
+Using the headphones, 36 listeners conducted the MUSHRA test through an online platform\footnote{\url{https://senselabonline.com/}}.
 Tab.~\ref{tab:emo} shows obtained quality aggregated over all tested codecs.
-Type III ANOVA test revealed that there is a statistically significant difference in emotion encoding quality (F value = 7.4, $p<0.001$).
+Type III ANOVA test revealed that there is a statistically significant difference in emotion encoding quality (F value = 8, $p<0.001$).
 We thus confirm that audio coding degrades signal quality, as reported by the EMO-Codec benchmark~\cite{ren2024emo}.
-Their authors found that both DSP and ML-based codecs do not encode emotional speech sufficiently, which is more challenging in lower (below 24 kbps) bitrates.
+Their authors found that both DSP and ML-based codecs do not encode emotional speech sufficiently.
 Besides, the used IEMOCAP dataset~\cite{busso2008iemocap} needs to be licensed, which is not required with the OpenACE data.
+The test data is available here\footnote{\url{https://huggingface.co/datasets/mcernak/EARS-EMO-OpenACE}}.

 Fig.~\ref{fig:emo2} shows mean overall speech quality split across the encoding methods and emotional speech categories.
 The subjective test confirms the overall lower performances of LC3 and LC3+ codecs on the lower bitrate of 16 kbps.
 EVS usually provides better quality at the same bitrate as Opus~\cite{evs-eval2015}, and we confirmed it also for emotional speech.